How scenario planning helps you take control in uncertainty

 Centralize data

-A key first step is to centralize financial data.
+A key first step is to centralize financial, sales and operational data.
 This includes making budgeting, forecasting, reporting, and planning accessible to people in your organization.
 By using the same tools, you can help align work across teams and help them understand how their behavior impacts overall performance.

 Set the right business metrics